John Rzeznik

 John Joseph Theodore Rzeznik (/ˈrɛznɪk/; born December 5, 1965) is an American musician, singer, songwriter, and producer.
 He is best known as the founder, guitarist and frontman of the rock band Goo Goo Dolls, with whom he has recorded several chart-topping hits, including "Iris", "Slide", and "Name".

 Born and raised in Buffalo, New York, Rzeznik grew up in a working-class Polish-American family, heavily influenced by music from a young age.
 Rzeznik formed the Goo Goo Dolls in 1985 with bassist Robby Takac, and the band achieved success in the 1990s with a series of albums that blended alternative rock, punk, and power-pop influences.
 The band's breakthrough was the 1998 album Dizzy Up the Girl, whose biggest hit, "Iris", topped the charts after its inclusion on the soundtrack for the 1998 film City of Angels.

 Rzeznik's other projects include songwriting for film soundtracks and producing music for other artists.
 He was inducted into the Songwriters Hall of Fame in 2008 and received accolades throughout his career.
-Rzeznik has been open about his personal struggles, including his battle with alcoholism, and is a dedicated philanthropist, participating in charity events and fundraisers.
+Rzeznik has been open about his personal struggles, including his battle with alcoholism.
+He has also participated in charity events and fundraisers.

 Early life

 Rzeznik was born in Buffalo, New York, the youngest of five children and only son of Edith (née Pomeroy) and Joe Rzeznik, a bar proprietor and postal clerk.
 Both of Rzeznik's parents were musicians, playing the clarinet and flute.
 Rzeznik had a strict Catholic upbringing in Buffalo's working-class East Side Polish neighborhood and attended Corpus Christi Grammar School.
 Rzeznik's paternal grandparents were born in Poland.

-Rzeznik's father died at the age of 53 on February 2, 1981, from a diabetic coma when Rzeznik was 15 years old.
-On October 26, 1982, his mother died at the age of 51 from a sudden heart attack in the family's living room when Rzeznik was 16 years old.
+Rzeznik's father died at the age of 53 on February 2, 1981 from a diabetic coma when Rzeznik was age 15.
+On October 26, 1982, his mother died at the age of 51 from a sudden heart attack in the family's living room when Rzeznik was 16.
 Having lost both of his parents, he was brought up by his four older sisters, Phyllis, Fran, Gladys and Kate, with help from their cousin, John Guljas.
 He paid for his own apartment using Social Security Survivor Benefit checks.
 It was during this period and while attending McKinley Vocational High School that Rzeznik began playing the guitar.
 He briefly attended Buffalo State College, dropping out after his first year.